-Trouble sleeping can be brought on by both lung and neurological disorders.
-To address this concern, NYM has brought together specialists from many disciplines to evaluate, diagnose and treat sleep disorders in adults and children.
+Because sleeping disorders can be brought on by both lung and neurological disorders, NYM has brought together specialists from many disciplines to evaluate, diagnose, and treat sleep disorders in adults and children.

 We've come up with some simple questions designed to alert you to problems which may be the result of sleep disorders.
-Take a moment to fill out the questionnaire and see whether or not you may have a sleep disorder.
 Note that this questionnaire is for educational purposes only.

-Find a Restful Night at the NYM Center for Sleep Disorders
+Find a Relief at NYM's Center for Sleep Disorders

-The Center for Sleep Disorders at New York Methodist is the only Hospital-based sleep center in Brooklyn to receive accreditation from the American Academy of Sleep Medicine.
+The Center for Sleep Disorders at New York Methodist was the first hospital-based sleep center in Brooklyn to receive accreditation from the American Academy of Sleep Medicine.

-Our team of experienced sleep-wake disorder specialists will review your medical history and the medical questionnaire.
-After this inital evaluation, we will determine whether a sleep study may help diagnose or treat your problem.
+Our team of experienced sleep disorder specialists will review the patient's medical history and the medical questionnaire.
+After this initial evaluation, we will determine whether a sleep study may help diagnose or treat the problem.

 The Sleep Study

-When a sleep study is indicated, you will spend one or two nights in a motel-like room located within the Hospital.
-You may continue your normal daytime activities; your study takes place only at night.
-During the study, your brain patterns, heart activity, breathing, and muscle movement during sleep will be monitored.
-The study is painless; a sleep technician is nearby throughout the evening.
+When a sleep study is indicated, patients spend one or two nights in our comfortable facility located within the Hospital.
+During the study, brain patterns, heart activity, breathing, and muscle movement during sleep will be monitored.
+The study is painless.
+A sleep technician is nearby throughout the evening.